bengtmartensson/IrpTransmogrifier/README.md

 Presently all but two protocols (`zenith`, `nec1-shirrif`, (bitfield width as parameter), `fujitsu_aircon` (would require non-trivial equation solving)) are recognizable.
 It is not guaranteed that new protocols automatically will be recognizable.

+#### Loose matches, Guessing
+Many captured signals are not quite correct according to their protocol.
+However, the firmware in a receiving device is often "forgiving", and accepts slightly flawed signals.
+It is thus desirable for a program of this type to find a near match, "guess", when an real match fails.
+The program currently does not implement this, however, it is [planned](https://github.com/bengtmartensson/IrpTransmogrifier/issues/42).

 ### Code generation for rendering and/or decoding
 For a particular protocol, generate target code (C, C++, Java, Python,...) that can render or decode signals with the selected protocol.
 As opposed to the previous use cases, efficency (memory, execution time) (for the generated code) is potentially